 The language of the symposium is English.

 The selected students will give a brief presentation (between 5-10 slides) which can include one or two questions for the expert panel and/or other students.
 The presentation is limited to maximum of 10 minutes.
 At the end of each presentation, there will be a group discussion, approximately 15-20 minutes per presentation, to comment, discuss the questions raised and/or offer research advice.

 The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning or educational technology.
 It is aimed at current doctoral students enrolled in any university, both full-time and part-time.
 We encourage you to take this opportunity to network with fellow researchers, discuss your research, and receive feedback from international experts and your peers.

-All applications must be sent via this form by the 30 March deadline.
-The list of successful applicants and the final programme will be made public after 15 May 2020.
+All applications must be sent via this form.
+The list of successful applicants and the final programme will be made public after 2 June 2020.